percona/pmm/source/install/aws.rst

 .. seealso::

-   How to verify that the |pmm-server| is running properly?
+   How to verify that the PMM Server is running properly?
       :ref:`deploy-pmm.server-verifying`